IvanReyesO7/GatoCM/README.md

+## Api Console Manager
+This a small personal project, the idea is to create a centralized and easy to visualize api console manager.
+Something similar to a CMS, but with more flexible endpoints and the ability to create objects through the terminal with no needs to use the UI.

 ## For occasional developers

 You can contribute to this project without having to install all the dependencies in your computer (Gems and Yarn packages),